mortenskoett/itu-devops-group-noname/report/chapters/201_design_and_architecture.md

 More details about how we migrated between databases can be found in section [3.05 - Scaling and Balancing](../chapters/305_scaling_and_load_balancing.md).

 ### The docker setup
 It makes a lot of sense to setup the application using docker containers, the first and main reason for us being that we could more easily setup an identical development environment for each of the involved developers.
 As an example: just for our 5-person group we had two different flavors of Linux distributions, Windows computers and Apple Macs.
 Using docker containers, we know that the container is running the same version of node and NPM on each of our devices.

 With containerization we are completely free from any conflicts between our different environments.

 The second essential reason is that we would like to be able to replicate our production environment as closely as possible in order to not get too many surprises after having deployed on the production server.

 The following component and connector diagram gives an overview of the docker network and containers' paths of communication in the system.
 This enables us to see what services communicate with each other, as well as what ports all services are accessible at.
 The outer boxes are the two DigitalOcean nodes, while the inner boxes are the docker containers.
 The names of the containers are their respective name within the docker network.

+<div style="background-color:white;border:10px solid white">

+![Overview of docker containers and the networks](../images/ch2-docker_network.png)
+</div>

-Docker containers are all connected to the same network internally on the device, and can reference each other by the name on the container and the port on the container.
+The containers are all connected to the same network internally on the device, and can reference each other by the name on the container and the port on the container.
 The diagram shows what ports on the containers are mapped to what ports on the device.
 To connect with a container from outside the device, you connect to the IP address of the device, and the port that the container is mapped to.
 In our case, for ease and simplicity, we always map the container port to the same port on the device.

-<div style="background-color:white;border:10px solid white">

-![Overview of docker containers and the networks](../images/ch2-docker_network.png)
-</div>

 #### Controlling docker with a script
 The way Docker is setup is through a multitude of Dockerfiles and docker-compose files all handled through the `run.sh` script, which is an automating script to make it easy for all developers to interact with the docker setup, also without any prior knowledge of docker commands.